-Lake Ontario Waterkeeper is a Canadian charity working for a day when every person in our watershed can safely touch the water, when the water is pure enough to drink, and when the lake is clean and wild enough that you could toss in a line anywhere and pull out a fish.
+Swim Drink Fish is a Canadian charity working for a day when every person can safely touch the water, when the water is pure enough to drink, and when the lake is clean and wild enough that you could toss in a line anywhere and pull out a fish.

-In May 2000, seven people died after drinking tap water in the Southwestern Ontario town called Walkerton.
+In May 2000, seven people died after drinking tap water in Walkerton, a southwestern Ontario town.
 Lawyer Mark Mattson and researcher Krystyn Tully emerged from the ensuing Inquiry determined that no person should ever become ill after swimming, drinking, or fishing from public waters.

 With the support of Robert F. Kennedy Jr. and his global Waterkeeper network, Mattson and Tully created an independent charity dedicated to a swimmable, drinkable, fishable Lake Ontario.

-Lake Ontario Waterkeeper is founded on the belief that it is possible to achieve a swimmable, drinkable, fishable world - all we need is commitment to clean water and the right mix of sound environmental policy, transparent and informed decision-making, public education, and community-building programs.
+Lake Ontario Waterkeeper believes a swimmable, drinkable, fishable future is possible.
+This vision takes a commitment to clean water and sound environmental policy, transparent and informed decision-making, public education, and community-building programs.